 In some cases, however, non-priority land use areas may generate a substantial amount of trash.
 Permittees may get approval from the Santa Ana Water Board to substitute one or more of the priority land use areas with an alternate land use area that generates trash at equivalent or greater rates.
 The Santa Ana Water Board may also determine that a non-priority land use or location generates a substantial amount of trash.
 Where this determination is made, the Santa Ana Water Board may require Permittees to adopt Track 1 or Track 2 control measures over these areas.
 The Order refers to these areas as “designated land use areas.”

 Prior to the issuance of the Order, and as contemplated by the Trash Provisions, the Santa Ana Water Board issued Water Code section 13383 Orders to the Permittees on June 2, 2017.
 The 13383 Orders directed Permittees to select a compliance pathway consistent with either Track 1 or Track 2.
 All Permittees have replied to the Order, providing notice of which compliance pathway they have elected.
 Permittees that selected Track 2 submitted an accompanying implementation plan.
 The Order includes a similar requirement that Permittees elect to follow either Track 1 or Track 2 and provides that the information previously submitted in response to the 13383 Orders may be used in whole or in part to satisfy the requirements of section V of the Order.
-The Permittee’s selection of either Track 1 or Track 2 and associated submittals must be approved by the Executive Officer.
+A Permittee that selects Track 2 must submit an implementation plan that must be approved by the Executive Officer.
 No designated land use areas for trash have been identified as of the issuance of the Order.

 The Trash Provisions require that NPDES permits for MS4 contain provisions prohibiting the discharge of trash within ten years of the effective date of the first implementing permit, or no later than fifteen years from the effective date of the Trash Provisions (December 2, 2030).
 Consistent with the Trash Provisions, the Order also includes an implementation schedule that requires final compliance with Track 1 or Track 2 to be achieved by December 2, 2030.
-Additionally, as an interim milestone, the Permittees must install, operate, and maintain Full Capture Systems (Track 1) or equivalent measures (Track 2) for 50 percent or more of the priority land use areas and equivalent alternate land use areas within 4 years of the effective date of the Order.
-Permittees may be issued a time schedule order not to exceed 10 years from the determination by the Santa Ana Water Board to designate a land use or location as a designated land use.
+Additionally, as an interim milestone, the Permittees must install, operate, and maintain Full Capture Systems (Track 1) or equivalent measures (Track 2) for 50 percent or more of the Priority Land Use areas and Equivalent Alternate Land Use areas within 4 years of the effective date of the Order.
+Permittees with a designated land use area must attain full compliance within 10 years from the determination by the Santa Ana Water Board to designate a land use or location as a designated land use.

 RATIONALE FOR RECEIVING WATER LIMITATIONS